RDAEF2 For RDA

 What are the Requirements for the Supervising Dentist?

 All students must have a participating supervising dentist.
 If there is more than one assistant from an office enrolled in the program, the dentist may supervise all assistants.
-The time commitment for the supervising dentist is attending 2 half days during Course 4.
+The time commitment for the supervising dentist is attending days during Course 4 time commented for supervising doctor is one full day; one half a day.
 On these days, the dentist will administer anesthesia to the cord patients.
 The exact days and time will be scheduled during the first weekend of Course 1 when all students are present.
 In addition to these days, the supervising dentist must attend a 2-hour lecture defining the clinical requirements during the externship component of the program, as well as RDAEF management protocol.
-Be sure your dentist is available on the following date: Supervising Dentist Management Lecture Course: – May 6, 2023, from 6:00 PM to 8:00 PM.
+Be sure your dentist is available on the following date: Supervising Dentist Management Lecture Course: – April 6, 2024, from 6:00 PM to 8:00 PM.

 What are the Clinical Requirements in the Externship Site?

-As part of the clinical requirements for the program, each student will be required to place, contour and finish at least twenty (20) direct restorations in prepared permanent teeth with the following requirements:
+As part of the clinical requirements for the program, each student will be required to place, contour and finish at least Amalgam and Composite restorations in prepared permanent teeth with the following requirements:

 - At least fifty percent (10 teeth) of the experiences shall be class II restorations using esthetic materials.
 (Composite and/or Glass Ionomer)

 - At least twenty percent (4 teeth) of the experiences shall be class V restorations using esthetic materials.
 (Composite and/or Glass Ionomer)

 - At least ten percent (2 teeth) of the experiences shall use amalgam.

 When must the Clinical Externship Assignment be Completed?

-The externship component part of the program will start when the student has maintained laboratory proficiency and the due date for completion will be provided in confirmation letter upon enrollment.
+The externship component part of the program will start when the student has maintained laboratory proficiency and the due date for completion will be provided in a confirmation letter upon enrollment.